-When adults ask me why they should try medication to manage their ADHD, my answer always comes down to two words: Medication works.
+When adults ask me questions about why they should try medication to manage their ADD, my answer always comes down to two words: Medication works.
 When you find the right medicine, you can experience substantial improvements in your ADHD symptoms.

 Adults who have been diagnosed with ADHD later in life have many questions about stimulants, just as parents do about giving them to their child.
 After all, adults may be taking ADHD medication for the rest of their life.
 Here are seven common queries, and my answers to them.

-Q. Why don't ADHD meds make me more antsy than I already am?
+Q. Why don't ADD meds make me more antsy than I already am?

 The term "stimulant" is misleading.
 Stimulant medications, like methylphenidate (Ritalin, Focalin, Concerta, and so on), do make people without ADHD more alert and awake; they stimulate activity in the frontal regions of the brain.
 The reason they don’t make hyperactive adults more restless is that these parts of the brain are underactive in those with ADHD.
 There is not enough norepinephrine and dopamine to send signals between neurons